reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 [ec2-user@ip-172-31-31-48 ~]$

 ```
+As we can see, we have logged in as `ec2-user` and can execute commands in the linux shell.

 ## Connecting to the EC2 Windows Instance
-To connect to a Windows instance, we first retrieve the initial administrator password using the private key file and then enter this password when we connect to our instance using Remote Desktop.The name of the administrator account depends on the language of the operating system.
+To connect to a Windows instance, we first retrieve the initial administrator password using the private key file and then enter this password when we connect to our instance using Remote Desktop.
+The name of the administrator account depends on the language of the operating system.
 For example, for English, it's `Administrator`.

 {{% image alt="EC2 Windows instance generate password" src="images/posts/aws-ec2/win-gen-pwd.png" %}}